Qhronology: A Python package for studying quantum models of closed timelike curves: Usage

 \end{code} Closely related to the \py{systems_respecting} and \py{systems_violating} properties of the \py{QuantumCTC} base class are its subclasses' \py{state_respecting()} and \py{state_violating()} methods.
 Both of these operate identically to their \py{state()} peer, and simply return the respective CR and CV states (as \py{QuantumState} instances) according to the particular prescription to which the subclass corresponds.

 Due to their close relationship, instances of the \py{QuantumCTC} class can be created directly from instances of \py{QuantumCircuit}.
 This is achieved by way of the \py{circuit} argument in the former's constructor, whereby all attributes of the given \py{QuantumCircuit} instance are copied (deeply) to the \py{QuantumCTC} instance during initialization.
 Importantly, this enables the various subclasses, such as \py{DCTC} and \py{PCTC}, to be instantiated using just a single \py{QuantumCTC} instance, thereby reducing duplication (of arguments) in cases where one wishes to study multiple prescriptions of the same CTC circuit.
-For demonstrations of this functionality, see the various examples of such circuits included hereafter.
+Various demonstrations of this functionality are included hereafter.

 It is also important to be aware of a significant difference between the prescription subclasses, particularly concerning their CV states.
 In the absence of supplementary conditions, Deutsch's prescription naturally provides a multiplicity of solutions for the CV state (and therefore the CR state as well) for certain combinations of CR input states and interactions.
 The \py{DCTC} class therefore possesses the \py{free_symbol} property (defaulting to \py{"g"}), which holds the parameter(s) used to express a spectrum of (non-unique) solutions in cases where Qhronology's D-CTCs algorithm calculates such a plurality.
+When this occurs, setting the \py{maximum_entropy} property to \py{True} yields D-CTC solutions which correspond to the maximally entropic CV state.
 Naturally, as the CV solutions provided by the P-CTC prescription (through the implementation of the result in \cite{bishop_quantum_2025}) are always unique, the \py{PCTC} class does not have this property.